Close Range takes aim on DVD

-British action star Scott Adkins and renowned genre director Isaac Florentine have teamed up again.
+British action star Scott Adkins and renowned martial arts director Isaac Florentine have teamed up again.
 This follows their well known collaborations on Special Forces (their first outing together), Ninja, Ninja: Shadow of a Tear and the popular Undisputed series, with the much-awaited Undisputed IV coming later this year.
-Before Boyka’s return, however, they reunited on Close Range, a lean and mean actioner set in the spaghetti western mould that first inspired Florentine.
+Before Boyka's return, however, they reunited on Close Range, a lean and mean actioner set in the spaghetti western mould that first inspired Florentine.

 As seems to be the case with a lot of these releases, the film has belatedly made it's way to UK DVD following the international release, but better later than never!
 For genre fans, true action films like this showcase real physicality, always a good thing, and it's always a pleasure to see Adkins and Florentine work their magic, especially together.

 So how does the latest offering measure up?
 In this story, while rescuing his niece from a dangerous drug cartel, ex-soldier Colton MacReady (Scott Adkins) unwittingly gets hold of a flash drive that the cartel will stop at nothing to get back.
 MacReady is then thrust into a battle to save his family as the cartel descend on his sister's rural home with a corrupt sheriff and a crew of deputies in tow.
 With his razor sharp skills at his disposal, MacReady takes on the cartel with fists, feet and a hail of bullets!